Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Experiments

 In Figure \ref{fig:case}, we present two examples in ProPara test set where ConceptNet knowledge assists \textsc{KoaLa} in making correct predictions.
 We list the predictions made with \& without ConceptNet on the left, and visualize the attention weights assigned to ConceptNet triples while training with \& without attention loss on the right.

 The first case shows how ConceptNet knowledge helps with more accurate state tracking.
-Although the paragraph does not explicitly state that the crater is created in sentence 3, ConceptNet knowledge tells the model that \textit{``crater can be formed from impacts"}, where ``form" is a typical verb sign for action \texttt{\textbf{create}}.
-In fact, ``form" is included in the co-appearance verb set $\mathcal{V}_{create}$ that we collect from the training data.
-Although the vanilla attention finds some clues in knowledge triples, it also marks out irrelevant knowledge \textit{``crater is a type of geological basin"}, because $\mathcal{V}_{create}$ has not been applied in training.
-After given the prompt of co-appearing verbs and trained with the attention loss, the model finally succeeds in paying major attention on the relevant knowledge triple.
+Although the paragraph does not explicitly state that the crater is created in sentence 3, ConceptNet knowledge tells the model that \textit{``crater can be formed from impacts''}, where ``form'' is a typical verb sign for action \texttt{\textbf{create}}.
+In fact, ``form'' is included in the co-appearance verb set $\mathcal{V}_{create}$ that we collect from the training data.
+Although the vanilla attention finds some clues in knowledge triples, it also marks out irrelevant knowledge \textit{``crater is a type of geological basin''}, because $\mathcal{V}_{create}$ has not been applied in training.
+After given the prompt of co-appearing verbs and trained with the attention loss, the model finally succeeds in paying major attention on the relevant knowledge triple, with its attention weight increasing from 0.20 to 0.49.
+Benefiting from the corrected state prediction, the model is also able to predict the right location for ``crater'' in step 1 \& 2, since an entity's location before its creation is always ``none''.

-In the second case, ConceptNet knowledge mainly helps predict the correct location for entity ``cloud".
-Since the relationship between ``cloud" and its location ``air" is not mentioned in the paragraph, the model needs extra commonsense knowledge that clouds usually exist in the air.
-Fortunately, our model locates the relevant knowledge \textit{``cloud is at location air"}, while training with attention loss again emphasizes the importance of this knowledge piece.
+In the second case, ConceptNet knowledge mainly helps predict the correct location for entity ``cloud''.
+In the input paragraph, the entity ``cloud'' and its location ``air'' do not appear in the same step, and their relationship is not mentioned either.
+Therefore, the model needs extra commonsense knowledge that clouds usually exist in the air.
+Fortunately, our model locates the relevant knowledge \textit{``cloud is at location air''}, which is extracted from the ConceptNet knowledge graph.
+Training with attention loss again emphasizes the importance of this knowledge piece, with its attention weight increasing from 0.20 to 0.63.
 With the help of ConceptNet knowledge and the attention loss, our model is capable of collecting more information from both training data and external knowledge base, leading to more accurate predictions and better performance.